cromiecodes/January-at-L3A/README.md

 We are collecting between 0.8-2.5 terabytes of data per day, and we estimate that we will soon reach the petabyte scale ⚖️.

+    Core Functionalities of v4

+    Live Web 3.0 data streaming service
+End users can subscribe to live data feeds for free 🆓, i.e., Coinbase BTC/USD feed.

+    Historical data-as-a-service
+End users can use APIs or GraphQL to request historical transactions 🏦. i.e., All BTC/USD trade data on Coinbase between 10-10-2019 to 01-02-2020.

+    Analytical & query service
+Users can query, combine and run analytics on data via a web-based open analytical application.
+Users can create, test, visualize, and deploy custom data feeds 📊 and develop data products and gain insights at scale.

+    Example: Net inflow of USDT on Uniswap compared to Binance in the last 26 minutes.

+Our goal is to be able to plug 🔌 the query engine directly into smart 📲 contracts to introduce on-chain analytics, enabling a data-driven web3 industry.

+We envision a thriving ecosystem ♻️ of researchers, data scientists 🧑‍🔬, entrepreneurs 👨‍💼, quants, traders, financial engineers 🦾, protocol architects 🏛️, startups, lawyers 👩🏼‍💼, regulators 👨‍⚖️, and even the general public 🏘️ to use L3Atom's Open Data infrastructure to innovate, develop various data applications, run analytics, search and indexing, hybrid oracles, trading, risk management, Web3 🌐 BI, financial engineering and financial forensics, etc.

 ## Table of Contents